-Despite what you might hear elsewhere, there are plenty of reasons to visit Osaka—from delighting in cherry blossoms at Osaka Castle to chowing down on Japan’s best okonomiyaki in Dotonbori.
-Even if you only manage to fit in one day in Osaka, I guarantee you’ll leave Japan’s second biggest city with every sense satisfied.
+Despite what you might hear elsewhere, there are plenty of reasons to visit Osaka.
+You can delight in cherry blossoms at Osaka Castle.
+You can chow down on Japan’s best okonomiyaki in Dotonbori.
+Or explore the nostalgic insanity of Shinsekai.
+Even if you can only fit in one day in Osaka, you’ll leave Japan’s second biggest city with every sense satisfied.

-Ready to tackle the second biggest city in Japan?
-Here’s a complete itinerary for what to do in Osaka in one day..
+Ready to tackle the second-biggest metro area in Japan?
+Here’s a complete itinerary for what to do in Osaka in one day.

 As much as I’d love to say that 24 hours in Osaka is enough to come to grips with the city, it’s not.
 (Truthfully, it’s not enough for any city, but we gotta work with the hands we’re dealt, right?)

 Like most of the one-day itineraries here, I’ve tried to minimize backtracking as much as possible.
-Much of it is modelled upon the best walking tours in Osaka, sweeping through some of the top Osaka attractions in the city centre rather than zipping around on public transportation.
+Much of it is modelled upon the best walking tours in Osaka.
+It sweeps through some of the top Osaka attractions in the city centre rather than zipping around on public transportation.

 I’ll admit: This Osaka itinerary might rush a tad for some travellers.
-You’ll thank me later though, as it paints as well-rounded view of the city in just one day that’ll keep you interested throughout.
+You’ll thank me later though.
+It paints as well-rounded view of the city in just one day that’ll keep you interested throughout.

 Lace up your walking shoes; you’ve got a busy day ahead in Osaka!